aepsych.benchmark

 f_threshold(model=None)[source]

-property true_below_threshold: ndarray
+property true_below_threshold: Tensor

 Evaluate whether the true function is below threshold over the eval grid (used for proper scoring and threshold missclassification metric).